 The problem could get worse this summer as you begin blasting the air conditioning more often.
 Luckily, there are a few quick fixes you can use to target the problem.

-How to Fix: First, invest in a good humidifier to replace some moisture in your home.
+How to Fix: First, invest in the most energy-efficient humidifiers to replace some moisture in your home.
 Put the humidifier in your bedroom or your home office to reap maximum skin benefits.
-Incorporating a lightweight moisturizer can also help hydrate your skin without triggering breakouts.
+Incorporating a lightweight moisturizer can also help hydrate your skin without triggering breakouts

 Fact: We all get wrinkles eventually.
 But if your wrinkles and fine lines seem more prominent these days, there could be more at play other than the simple passing of time.

 Many of us are getting less sleep these days due to increased stress and it could be having a major impact on our skin.
 A study published in the journal Sleep found that even just a single poor night’s sleep can show up on the face in the form of wrinkles, pale skin and dark circles under the eyes.

 In other words, beauty sleep is real.
 Your skin uses your sleeping hours to heal itself from the previous day and to prepare for the next, so be sure to get plenty of rest!

 How to Fix: If stress is messing with your sleep schedule, see our tips above to help calm your mind.
 Otherwise, focus on establishing good bedtime habits.
 Stick to a regular sleep schedule and avoid going to bed unless you feel sleepy (tip: try reading before bed).
 Consider incorporating retinol into your skincare routine to help combat fine lines and wrinkles.